roundcube/roundcubemail-helpdocs/en_US/addressbook/index.rst

 Address Book
 ************

-The *Address Book* task provides access to contact data saved in your personal or shared address books.
+The *Address Book* task provides access to contact data saved in your personal or shared address books and a rich interface to manage them.

 .. toctree::
    :maxdepth: 2

    addressbookview
+   editing
    searching
    importexport